distanceworkshops/distanceworkshops.github.io/CTDS-Oct2021.md

 To register and pay, please follow this link and click on the Book Event button.
 Once you have registered, we will contact you to collect some follow-up information.

-Registration will close when the workshop fills, or on 20 August 2021, whichever comes first.
+Registration will close when the workshop fills, or on 03 September 2021, whichever comes first.
 Tests with participants on the video-conference system will be run during the two week preceding the workshop.

 All participants are asked to abide by our [workshop code of conduct](code-of-conduct).